In the 1990s, antioxidants became famous as the nutritional equivalent of the fountain of youth. Increasing your intake of

 The evidence for a generalized anticancer effect with other antioxidant supplements, such as vitamin C,

 green tea, is not persuasive either, since it is limited almost entirely to observational and test tube studies.
-Vitamin E or selenium also do not appear to reduce the risk of
+Vitamin E or selenium may even increase the risk of

 There is an ongoing debate that focuses on antioxidants and their effects on